This post may contain affiliate links. Please read our disclosure policy.

 To make this gluten free bread recipe work in your bread machine, you’ll need a few extra ingredients that improve rise, structure, and flavor.
 Here's what each one does and why it matters:

 • Gluten free flour blend: Any high quality, rice flour-based all purpose gluten free flour blend should work fine, as long as it's meant to be used for yeast bread (unlike KAF Measure for Measure).
-If you use Bob's Red Mill 1-to-1 gluten free, you'll need to add more xanthan gum.
+I love Better Batter's original gluten free blend and Nicole's Best multipurpose with the added xanthan gum the recipe instructs.
+If you must use Bob's Red Mill 1-to-1 gluten free, you'll need to add another 1 1/2 teaspoons xanthan gum, and results won't be ideal.

 • Tapioca starch: Adds more stretch and flexibility to the bread.
 Add this even though your all purpose blend already contains some.